dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Staking

-A way of earning rewards by locking tokens in the staking contract in order to help verify transactions on the network.
-Staking represents direct participation in the consensus mechanism.
+Earning rewards by locking tokens in a staking contract to help verify transactions and participate in the consensus mechanism.

 #### (Global) State

-The set of data that represents the current condition or state of the blockchain and determines whether a transaction is valid.
-Examples of state data include UTXOs and balances.
+Data representing the current condition of the blockchain, used to validate transactions (e.g., UTXOs, balances).

 #### Sybil Attack

-An attack that involves a single actor attempting to overtake the network through the use of an overwhelming number of accounts, computers, or nodes.
+An attack where a single actor attempts to take over the network by using a large number of accounts, computers, or nodes.

 #### Testnet

-A network serving as an environment where new code, features, or infrastructure components undergo stress tests that focus on performance, stability, and the behavior of validators.
+An environment for testing new code, features, or infrastructure, focusing on performance, stability, and validator behavior.

 #### Tokenization